mohan2020/mpatel/site/content/consulting/_index.md

 bgcolor: "#242F40"

 introduction: >
-  Dr. Patel provides consulting for a broad range of Fortune 500 companies including health insurers, health systems, biopharma, and technology companies.
-He had helped to provide guidance on high-level strategy, design and implementation of operations and research protocols, and led workshops to help executives embed behavioral insights within their company's products and services.
+  Dr. Patel provides consulting for a broad range of Fortune 500 organizations including health insurers, health systems, biopharma, and technology companies.
+He has helped to provide guidance on high-level strategy, design and implementation of operations and research protocols, and led workshops to train executives on embedding behavioral insights within their company’s products and services.
+Here are selected examples of his work

 nudges:
   featureset: Nudges